helix-bridge/helix-docs/docs/helixbridge/relayer_register.md

   </tr>
   </table>

-- **relayGasLimit**: The gas limit for the client to send the relay transaction.
+- **relayGasLimit**[option]: The gas limit for the client to send the relay transaction.
 If not set, it will automatically estimate a reasonable value.
-- **chains**: The list of information about the chains that the relayer needs, including name, chainId, and the URL for accessing the RPC node.
+- **chains**: The list of information about the chains that the relayer needs, including name(must match the names defined in [section](http://localhost:8000/helixbridge/supported_chains)), chainId, and the URL for accessing the RPC node.
 - **bridges**: The list of token bridge paths that can support multiple directions simultaneously.
 The fields include:
-  - **fromChain** and **toChain**: Must match the names defined in fileld **chains**
+  - **direction**: Must match the names defined in fileld **chains**
-  - **sourceBridge** and **targetBridge**: Representing the addresses of the Helix LnBridgeV2 contract (can be queried in section [Contract Address](https://docs.helixbridge.app/helixbridge/testnet))
   - **encryptedPrivateKey**: It's the relayer's encrypted private key, corresponding to the account registered during registration
     :::info{title=EncryptPrivateKey}
     Execute the command `yarn crypto`.
 Follow the prompts to input your password and private key.
 After pressing Enter, it will print the private key encrypted with the provided password.
 Then replace the `<ENCRYPTED_PRIVATEKEY>` in the configuration file with the encrypted private key obtained.